saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 <video id="N2qUff6KZ-M"></video>

+Negative
+: This video shows the workflow for testing in Sauce Mode if your app is behind a secure environment- Sauce Connect Proxy isn't needed if you wouldn't otherwise need a proxy.

 ### Download Swag Labs (Optional)

 If you would like to follow along, download or fork the [example web app](https://github.com/saucelabs/sample-app-web).
 You can follow the [README](https://github.com/saucelabs/sample-app-web) and get it running locally.
 The basic steps are: